martonmiklos/qt_goodies/README.md

 ## QMetaEnumMenu

 This template provides similar functionality to the QMetaEnumComboBox just with QMenu: it populates the menu with checkable QActions which acts as radio buttons (only one could be selected).

+## widgetactions (SpinBox,LineEdit,PushButtonAction)

+Widgets which could be added as a QAction to menus